Qualitative Data Analysis Software Options

-UofT currently subscribes to the latest few versions of NVivo.
-Consult our NVivo software license page to request a license key.
-Consult our getting started guide for NVivo or our for tutorials, resources, and workshop recordings to help you get started using the software.
-We also provide access to MAXQDA on some of our library computers and have a getting started guide for MAXQDA.
+NVivo: U of T currently subscribes to the latest few versions of NVivo.
+Use our NVivo software license request form to get a license key.
+Consult our getting started guide for NVivo for tutorials, resources, and workshop recordings to help you get started using the software.

 - ATLAS.ti [Note: Lumivero, who makes NVivo, has recently acquired ATLAS.ti]